rearc-data/nyt-states-reopen-status-covid-19/README.md

 ### Changelog
 #### 2020-7-1
 - Adjustments to the resulting dataset was needed to account for changes to The New York Times article.
-Resulting datasets now offer details in `opened_` and `closed_` prefixes.
+Resulting dataset now offer details in `opened_` and `closed_` prefixes.

 ## More Information
 - Source - [The New York Times | See How All 50 States Are Reopening (and Closing Again)](https://www.nytimes.com/interactive/2020/us/states-reopen-map-coronavirus.html)